Helicone/helicone-router/README.md

   helicone/helix:latest
 ```

-Then use any OpenAI SDK:
+In your application, use any OpenAI SDK:

 ```python
 from openai import OpenAI